top of page

 We continue to explore how changes in peripheral or cerebral metabolism affect brain excitability and Aβ/tau metabolism.
 First, our initial work demonstrated that hyperglycemia modulates extracellular concentrations of amyloid-β (Aβ) in an activity-dependent manner by altering the activity of inward rectifying, ATP-sensitive potassium (KATP) channels.
 Using pharmacological and genetic approaches, we are exploring the role of KATP channel activity in Alzheimer's disease.
 Second, our work investigates how hyperglycemia impacts neuronal activity, synaptic plasticity and network connectivity during healthy aging.
 Third, we are exploring how hyper- and hypoglycemia affects cerebral metabolism, brain excitability, and Aβ/tau pathology in order to further understand the complex relationship between T2D and AD.
 Lastly, we are exploring why regions vulnerable to Aβ deposition are uniquely reliant on glucose compared to regions resilient to Aβ pathology.
 Through collaborative studies, we found that alterations in key glycolytic enzymes involved in aerobic glycolysis are altered as a function of age and Aβ, impacting learning and memory differentially.
 The ultimate goal of our work is to elucidate the role of glucose metabolism in Alzheimer's disease.

-Sleep, Metabolism, and Alzheimer's disease
+Sleep, metabolism, and Alzheimer's disease

 plaque_tangle.gif